raspberrypilearning/networking-lessons/DNS (Domain Name System)/README.md

 A computing unplugged activity is quite good to get across the logical process followed by the DNS service.

 Begin by nominating one student to be the DNS server.
 Give each remaining student a number card.
-The DNS server must write down the names of all the students along with their number.
+The DNS server should write down the names of all the students along with their number.
 This list represents the database of names held by the DNS service.

 Suppose, for the sake of argument, that all the remaining students are web servers hosting a website.
 One of the students now wants to type `http://dave` into their web browser.
 This is how the DNS query would happen: